Skip to Content

 • Thick Bail Wire

-The Shimano NASCI spinning reel comes in five different sizes that range from the 1000 with a gear ratio of 5.0:1 with a 26″ line retrieve rate of mono as small as 2 lbs up to 20 lbs braid with a maximum drag of 7 lbs.
+The Shimano NASCI spinning reel comes in five different sizes that range from 1000 with a gear ratio of 5.0:1 with a 26″ line retrieve rate of mono as small as 2 lbs up to 20 lbs braid with a maximum drag of 7 lbs.

 ModelLine Retrieve (in)Gear RatioMono Cap (lb/yds)Braid Cap (lb/yds)Max Drag (lb)Ball BearingsWeight (oz)